revisium/revisium-cli/README.md

 Apply patches to update field values in the API.
 The command:

 - Validates patches against table schemas
-- Compares with current API data to detect changes
+- Compares with current API data to detect changes (bulk loading for speed)
 - Only applies patches where values differ from current data
+- Uses bulk API operations for efficient patching
+- Falls back to single-row operations for older API versions
 - Supports automatic revision creation with `--commit` flag

 ```bash